Character Domain: Responsibility

 What’s At Stake

 An engaging activity to try is “What’s At Stake?”
 Give your students a simple scenario and ask them to stand after they think of someone who might be a stakeholder in the decision.
 For example: Who are the stakeholders if you show up late to pitch a baseball game?
-Expect students’ answers to include the catcher, backup pitcher, teammates, umpire, coaches, parents, fans, other team, concession manager, and so forth.
+Expect students’ answers to include the catcher, backup pitcher, teammates, umpire, coaches, parents, fans, the other team, concession manager, and so forth.

 Once students see this visual representation of how many people have a stake in their decisions, they start to understand the importance of thinking things through and not making decisions haphazardly.
 One of my all-time favorite memories is the day a second-grader approached me with urgency saying, “Mrs. Gruener, you have got to hear this story and you will not believe how many stakeholders it involves.”
 Touchdown!